aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.traversal/itreewalker/parentnode/_index.md

 ---
 title: ITreeWalker.ParentNode
 second_title: Aspose.SVG for .NET API Reference
-description: ITreeWalker method.
+description: ITreeWalker ParentNode method.
 Moves to and returns the closest visible ancestor node of the current node.
 If the search for parentNode attempts to step upward from the TreeWalkers root node or if it fails to find a visible ancestor node this method retains the current position and returns null
 type: docs
 weight: 60
 url: /net/aspose.svg.dom.traversal/itreewalker/parentnode/